 This course examines Arabic society through graphic novels, films, cartoons & songs from the Middle East and North Africa (MENA).
 Special attention will be given to the Arab world, family, personal rights, gender relations, religion, the Arab experience in the U.S., Arab American relations, and the role of the past and of social change.
 A significant portion of the course is specifically intended to increase students' sensitivity to racial bias and sharpen awareness of multicultural issues.
 The course material will be explored through films, songs, lectures, and readings in addition to discussions based upon the assigned readings and lectures.
 The films screened as part of the course will be analyzed as socially produced narratives that reveal some of the central tensions and concerns of the culture from which they emerged.
 Students will be introduced to various genres that characterize Arab cinema such as epic, comedy, drama, documentary, and historical among others.
 The course is offered in English for all SLU students.
 Students minoring in Arabic will have to register through ARAB104.
 Students should complete their written work in the language chosen at registration.
 This course fulfills the ARTS requirements.

 201. Advanced Arabic (occasionally taught)

-In this course we focus on Arabic at the advanced level through in-depth examination of grammar, and reading of selected texts to develop the student’s ability in the critical oral and written analysis of integral literary texts.
-The colloquial Arabic will be introduced (Lebanese).
+In this course, we focus on Arabic at the advanced level through an in-depth examination of grammar, and reading of selected texts to develop the student’s ability in the critical oral and written analysis of integral literary texts.
+Colloquial Arabic will be introduced (Lebanese).
 Many cultural subjects will be covered as many films will be discussed and analyzed.

 489-490: Senior Year Experience (SYE)